Explaining Machine Learning Models using Entropic Variable Projection: Explainable models for classification and regression using optimally perturbed datasets

-We naturally suggest to plot $\mathrm{ER}_{j_0,\tau}$ as a function of $\tau$ for $\tau \in [-1,1]$ and for each $j_0 \in \{ 1 , \ldots , p\}$, as shown Fig.~\ref{fig:ResultsAdultIncome}-(bottom).
-Remark that $\tau=0$ corresponds to the algorithm performance baseline, without any perturbation of the test sample.
-In terms of interpretation, plotting $\mathrm{ER}_{j_0,\tau}$ highlights the variables which produce the largest amount of confusion in the error, \textit{i.e.} those for which the variability among the two predicted classes is the most important, hampering the prediction error rate.
+In terms of interpretation, when $\Phi$ is given as in Theorem \ref{th:mainenpractice}, with $\Phi(X^1,\ldots,X^p,\hat{Y},Y) = X^{j_0}$, $t$ corresponds to the new (stressed) mean of the variable $X^{j_0}$ while the former (unstressed) mean is $t_0$.
+In this case, plotting $\mathrm{ER}_{t}$ as a function of $t-t_0$ highlights the variables which produce the largest amount of confusion in the error, \textit{i.e.} those for which small or large values provide the most variability among the two predicted classes, hampering the prediction error rate.
 The False and True Positive Rates may alternatively be represented using